pravbala/cicd-pipeline-train-schedule-git/README.md

 ## Running the app

-It is not necessary to run this app locally in order to complete the learning activities, but if you wish to do so you will need a local installation of npm.
-Begin by installing the npm dependencies with:
+It is not necessary to run this app locally in order to complete the learning activities, but if you wish to do so you will need a local installation of npm. final chnage
     npm install

 Then, you can run the app with: